-This article will provide you with not only a complete how-to guide when applying Elemental Dignities to Triads but it will also provide you with a complete listing of all possible three card combinations and possible interpretations.
+This is a collaborative work between Douglas Gibb of Tarot Eon and myself, and is part of the Elemental Dignities Dictionary series.
+It will provide you with not only a complete how-to guide when applying Elemental Dignities to Triads but it will also provide you with a complete listing of all possible three card combinations and possible interpretations.

 It’s important that you realise that Elemental Dignities is a fluid system and it will naturally change, adapt and develop the more it’s incorporated into the Tarot reader’s personal repertoire.
 This happens naturally.
 For instance, Douglas’ method of applying Elemental Dignities is different from mine; as mine will be from yours!
 However, for the purpose of this article, we wanted to teach you the Golden Dawn system, which, in our opinion, is the most practical, eloquent and robust system available.

 Therefore, we want you to remember that: